 In Queensland state schools, data is captured using OneSchool, a school performance and student management database.
 Data that may be used to inform creation of a positive school environment includes student achievement, student attendance, student behaviour (both positive behaviour and inappropriate behaviour) and academic data.
+PBL schools use data to evaluate implementation and to monitor outcomes, develop systems and implement practices which will support achievement of identified goals.
 Effective schools use standard evaluation questions that consider:

 - what, where, when and why students engage in particular behaviours